 One of the most important steps in making an expression of interest and before being approved to submit an online application, is to identify two potential supervisors at Crawford School.
 Your expression of interest or application will only be successful if there is an academic who is willing to supervise your research project.

 Candidates interested in undertaking PhD study should:

 - Send an Expression of Interest to the academic staff member who you have identified as a possible supervisor for your PhD project.

 Information in your Expression of Interest should include:

 - A proposed thesis topic (be as specific as you can) of relevance to your study topic;

-- A preliminary thesis proposal of no more than three (3) pages (see below);
+- A preliminary thesis proposal of 7 to 8 pages in length (see below);

 - A copy of your academic transcript(s);